Skip to Content

 Family Based Immigration

 Kanu & Associates, P.C.
-May Be Able to Help
+Your Pathway to Family Reunification

-Kanu & Associates, P.C., brings a unique understanding to the situation faced by those who wish to bring family members to the United States.
-Throughout his career, Kanu has helped US citizens, permanent residents and those with refugee or asylee status to bring their spouses, children, parents, siblings and fiancé(e)s to our country by obtaining visas that allow them to live and work here.
-We have developed the skill and experience that allows us to help immigrants to clear legal hurdles and candidly advise them when they cannot.
+Kanu & Associates, P.C. brings a unique understanding to the situations faced by those who wish to bring family members to the United States.
+Throughout their careers, the team at Kanu has assisted US citizens, permanent residents, and those with refugee or asylee status in bringing their spouses, children, parents, siblings, and fiancé(e)s to our country by obtaining visas that allow them to live and work here.
+We have developed the skills and experience that enable us to help immigrants clear legal hurdles and candidly advise them when they cannot.

 Family-based visas are a common way for individuals to immigrate to the United States and be reunited with their family members.
 These visas are available for spouses, children, parents, and siblings of U.S. citizens or permanent residents.
 Our experienced immigration lawyers at Kanu & Associates, P.C. can help guide you through the complex process of obtaining a family-based visa, ensuring that you understand the eligibility requirements, application process, and potential challenges.